 Can’t believe its nearly four months since my last post.
 But there hasn’t been much to write about.
 No sooner had I recovered from heart surgery than the great pall of Covid descended, and a quiet life became even quieter.
 Some good things came out of it.
 I’m a compulsive book buyer and coronavirus gave me the chance to redress the balance between buying books and actually reading them.
 I discovered the great pleasure of R K Narayan’s stories.
 An elegant, assured writer bringing the characters and the atmosphere of an Indian small town to life with colour and much humour.
 A delight.

 If the days weren’t too hot and the garden not too tempting, I worked away on two writing projects – preparing a fourth volume of my diaries and beginning research for a book based on the short life of my Great-Uncle Harry who fought in Gallipoli and died on the Somme.
 In the short term I enjoyed re-uniting with Robert Lindsay for a Lockdown Theatre performance of A Bit of Waiting For Godot, with Jo Lumley as Narratress (her description).
-Also did some fresh interviews for a series looking back at my travels which will run through October on BBC 2.
+Also did some fresh interviews for a series looking back at my travels for a series which will run through October on BBC 2.
 Michael Palin – Travels of a Lifetime.
 More details soon.

 Being forced to slow down a far too frenetic lifestyle does have benefits.
 My heart scare reminded me that my body isn’t indestructible and if I want to keep it that way I must know when to stop working as well as when to start again.
 Over the last year I discovered a rather enjoyable equilibrium, a balance between work and relaxation that for the first time in my life favoured the latter.